Submitted by ronja on Thu, 06/02/2022 - 00:24

 It’s much harder for your association to get the attention of your members than your employees.
 Employees have to participate, but for members, their time and membership are discretionary.

-When communicating with members about the new membership site, make it clear what type of information you are sharing and for what goal.
-Is this communication sharing information for keeners who want all the details, or truly an important update with required action items for the members.
 For example, “We need members to log in just once to confirm your password” versus “Here is a detailed update of what we have been up to behind the scenes.”
 Not all members want to get lost in that second option and will be turned off and miss the first one if they don’t know what to expect.

-Also recognize that when your association has information to communicate to members, it doesn't mean the members are ready to listen.
+Also recognize that when your association has information to communicate to members, it doesn’t mean the members are ready to listen.
 Member-based associations are on a timeline, but most of our members are not on our timeline.
 With this in mind, associations cannot expect blasts of information to suffice.
-The communications around using the solution has to be easy to access when the member is ready to receive it.
+The communications around using the solution have to be easy to access when the member is ready to receive it.

 Challenges With Change Management